-- 1. In the event, following final approval and implementation of the Brownfield Plan, it is held by a court of competent jurisdiction or it is otherwise legally determined or claimed that the City is responsible under the Act 425 Agreement to pay to the Township any taxes, or an equivalent amount, corresponding to taxes captured for the project site under the Brownfield Plan, Developer shall reimburse and/or hold the City harmless from any such payment obligation. - 2.
-The parties' rights and obligations under this Agreement shall bind and inure to the benefit of the successors and assigns of the parties hereto and shall run with the land. - 3.
+- 1. In the event, following final approval and implementation of the Amended Brownfield Plan, it is held by a court of competent jurisdiction or it is otherwise legally determined or claimed that the City is responsible under Sections 3.1A, 3.1C and 3.1D of the Act 425 Agreement to pay to the Township any taxes, or an equivalent amount, corresponding to taxes captured for the Project Land under the Brownfield Plan (the "City Tax Obligation"), Developer shall reimburse the City for all amounts paid by the City to the Township with respect to such City Tax Obligation due to any increase in value caused by the development of the Project Land and/or defend and hold the City harmless from any such payment obligation.
+In the event the City or Developer desire to contest the right of the Township to receive payment from the City under Sections 3.1A, 3.1C and 3.1D of the Act 425 Agreement, they shall jointly, in the name of the City, pursue such action and cooperate in such efforts without impacting the indemnification provided in the preceding sentence. - 2.
+The parties' rights and obligations under this Agreement shall bind and inure to the benefit of the successors and assigns of the parties hereto and shall run with the land; provided, however (i) the obligations of the Developer under this Agreement shall not be binding on any successor owner or user of any portion of the Project Land; and (ii) in the event the Developer assigns its right to reimbursement corresponding to the increased taxable value of the Village At Bloomfield Project's real and personal property as provided in any reimbursement agreement or other document entered into in connection with the Brownfield Plan, such assignee shall be required to assume the Developer's obligations under this Agreement, whereupon the Developer shall be automatically released from any liability or responsibility under this Agreement assumed by such assignee. - 3.
 The parties' rights and obligations under this Agreement shall survive and shall not merge into any future agreement or amended agreement including, but not limited to, the Brownfield Plan and any associated reimbursement agreement, amended Development Agreement, or amended Act 425 Agreement unless the parties rights and obligations under this Agreement are expressly and specifically modified, terminated or superseded in such later Agreement. - 4.
-The term of this Agreement shall correspond to the term of the Brownfield Plan and associated reimbursement agreement.
+The term of this Agreement shall correspond to the term of the Brownfield Plan and associated reimbursement agreement, or, if shorter, the period that it is determined the City is responsible for paying to the Township any portion of captured taxes for the Project Land.
 This Agreement may be amended only in writing signed and dated by the parties hereto.